 How an Attorney Can Help

-If you’re hurt at work, you may want to schedule a free consultation with an attorney to discuss your options.
+If you’re hurt at work, you may want to schedule a free consultation with one of the experienced Las Vegas or Henderson personal injury lawyers at Adam S. Kutner, Injury Attorneys to discuss your options.
 You can explore the cause of your injury to evaluate whether you can file a personal injury case or bring a workers’ compensation claim.
 Regardless of which type of case you pursue; your attorney can help you take steps to maximize your claim.

 A qualified Las Vegas workers’ compensation attorney will take the time to listen to the facts of your situation, explain how Nevada law applies to your case, and describe to options available to you.
 Together, you create a plan to document your injuries and file your claim.
 An attorney can ensure your case is prepared right the first time, so you can get the compensation you need to make a full recovery.